Logo of Landscape Atlas

 Dry Wells

 When you need to manage water on-site because redirecting it to the street isn't feasible, a dry well can be the answer.
-This is an underground chamber, often a large pit or a specially designed barrel filled with stone, that collects stormwater and allows it to slowly percolate back into the surrounding soil2 5.
+This is an underground chamber, often a large pit or a specially designed barrel filled with stone, that collects stormwater and allows it to slowly percolate back into the surrounding soil.

 Downspout Extensions and Rain Gardens

 Simple solutions can have a big impact.
 Downspout extensions are inexpensive pipes that carry roof runoff several feet away from your foundation.
-For a more landscaped approach, a rain garden is a depressed, planted area designed to absorb and filter runoff from downspouts or paved surfaces, turning a drainage problem into a garden feature3 5.
+For a more landscaped approach, a rain garden is a depressed, planted area designed to absorb and filter runoff from downspouts or paved surfaces, turning a drainage problem into a garden feature.

 The Professional Drainage Installation Process